eficode-academy/rf-advanced-web-katas/exercises/07-slider.md

 is pretty easy for a person, but in order to calculate how many pixels we should click in some direction programmatically is difficult.
 Especially when it comes to different screen resolutions and window sizes it's often almost impossible to write a script that can click the correct pixel immediately.
-Also, handling pixel accuracy is always a tradeoff between development speed, accuracy, resilience and support between different resolutions and window sizes.
+Also, handling pixel accuracy is always a trade-off between development speed, accuracy, resilience and support between different resolutions and window sizes.

 <details>